TheArturthur/CoppermindScraper/Cosmere/Set.md

 [[Fed\|Fed]] is a [[Iron\|Skimmer]] [[Ferring\|ferring]] of an unknown rank.
 [[Getruda\|Getruda]] is of an unknown rank, presumably a Sequence like Dumad.
 [[Gave Entrone\|Gave Entrone]] is of an unknown rank but most probably is a "Series".
-There is a military wing of the Set known as the [[Hidden Guard\|Hidden Guard]] whose members wear red uniforms.

 https://coppermind.net/wiki/Set